Fonemine/documentation/expressions.md

 * **DATEADD(date, val, unit)**: Adds the given value to the given date or date/time.  'date' must be a valid date or date/time string in ISO-8601 format. 'val' must be an integer.  'unit' identifies the unit-type of the value. 'unit' must be one of: 'y', 'm', 'd', 'w', 'h', 'i', or 's'.  ('m' is months, 'i' is minutes).
 * **TODAY()**: Return today's date
 * **NOW()**: Return todays's date and time.

 * **JOIN(separator, array)**: Returns a string that is a concatenation of the given array values separated by the given separator string.
 For example, `JOIN(',', ['A', 'B', 'C'])` will return 'A,B,C'.
 If the second argument is not an array, this function will return it unchanged.

+**JOIN(separator, array[, nonempty])**: Returns a string that is a concatenation of the given array values separated by the given separator string.
+For example, `JOIN(',', ['A', 'B', 'C'])` will return 'A,B,C'.
+If the second argument is not an array, this function will return it unchanged.
+By default, empty elements will be shown between delimiters; unless you set third optional parameter to 1, in which case empty elements won't show.

 * **CASE(value, key1, expr1, key2, expr2, ...)**:  This function acts similar to a switch statement in other languages, or to a nested sequence of IF() form expressions, (that is, `IF(value=key1, expr1, IF(value=key2, expr2, ...))`).
 The first argument will be evaluated and will be compared against all even arguments (2x) of the function.
 If it is equal to a particular argument (2x), the next argument (2x+1) is evaluated and returned.
 Otherwise, the first argument is returned.
 For example, `CASE(2, 1, 'a', 2, 'b', 3, 'c')` will return 'b' and`CASE(4, 1, 'a', 2, 'b', 3, 'c')` will return 4.